LEGENDARY, RESTORATIVE WATERS

 - All guests who purchase a spa treatment (with the exception of the Ojo Caliente signature Milagro Relaxation Wrap and Ojo private indoor soaking tub) will receive a complimentary robe, locker with lock and one large bath sheet/towel for use during their stay.

-- We recommend that day guests bring a robe, flip flops and towels.
+- We recommend that day guests bring a robe, flip flops, towels and water bottle.

 - All lodging guests receive complimentary robes and towels for use during their stay.